scalar-labs/scalardb/docs/backup-restore.md

 **DynamoDB**

 You must enable the point-in-time recovery (PITR) feature for DynamoDB tables.
+If you use [Scalar DB Schema Loader](https://github.com/scalar-labs/scalardb/tree/master/schema-loader) for creating schema, it enables PITR feature for tables by default.
 To specify a transactionally-consistent restore point, please pause the Scalar DB application of a DynamoDB as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
-If you use Scalar DB Schema Loader, it enables PITR by default.

 ## Restore Backup